 The systems supported by RomWBW all have the ability to use persistent disk media.
-A wide variety of disk devices are supported including floppy drives, hard disks, CF Cards, and SD Cards.
+I am referring to all kinds of disk devices including floppy drives, hard disks, CF Cards, and SD Cards.
 Some systems have disk interfaces built-in, while others will require add-in cards.
 You will need to refer to the documentation for your system for your specific options.

-In the RomWBW boot messages, you will see hardware discovery messages.
-If you have a disk drive interface, you should see messages listing device types like 'FD:', 'IDE:', 'PPIDE:', 'SD:'.
+In the RomWBW bootup messages, you will see hardware discovery messages.
+If you have a disk drive interface, you should see messages listing device types like FD:, IDE:, PPIDE:, SD:.
 Additionally, you will see messages indicating the media that has been found on the interfaces.
 As an example, here are the messages you might see if you have an IDE interface in your system with a single CF Card inserted in the primary side of the interface:

 '''

 IDE: IO=0x80 MODE=MK4

-'''

-'''

 IDE0: 8-BIT LBA BLOCKS=0x00773800 SIZE=3815MB

+IDE1: NO MEDIA

 '''